olesiaMartushkanova/cheer-me-up/README.md

-# Simple Cheer me up application
+# Simple Cheer-me-up application

-It returns jokes and funny facts about Chuck Norris to cheer you up when you feel sad:
+Cheer-me-up returns jokes and funny facts about Chuck Norris to cheer you up when you feel sad:

 ![](public/Chuck2.png)

+## The idea

+This app is an example of integration API with React components.

 ## Run the project on your local